 Police received a tip about the “rendezvous of a society of miscreants of a detestable description.”
 These rendezvous involved homosexuals and had been occurring for six months at the White Swan.
-Based on tips, police raided a public house on Sunday, 8 July 1810.
-It was located on Vere-street and when officers proceeded to search it, police netted 26 people, “the whole of whom, together with the landlord of the house, they apprehended, and lodged for the night in the watch-house of St. Clement’s parish.”
-Continue reading
+Based on tips, police raided a public house on Sunday, 8 July 1810 that was located on Vere-street.
+When officers searched it, they netted 26 people, “the whole of whom, together with the landlord of the house, they apprehended, and lodged for the night in the watch-house of St. Clement’s parish.”
+Continue reading →

 Burial societies existed in England in the 1800s.
 They operated by voluntary subscriptions and were established to pay for burial expenses or to give money to a member when the member’s husband, wife, or child died.
 Unfortunately, sometimes burial fraud was committed in relation to these societies, which was the case in Ireland when Charles Higgins and Henry William Devereux, a clerk to an attorney, conspired together to obtain money under false pretenses.

 Higgins at one point was considered a respectable person.
 He had also been “in possession of considerable property, which had slipped through his hands by improvidence.”
 This is likely what lead him to join with Devereux to commit fraud against a burial society.
 Continue reading →